 Besides building new instruments and effects to be used in Live, Max For Live also allows to access Live itself, its tracks, clips, devices and hardware control surfaces.
 This chapter defines some basic terms used throughout the whole Live API and introduces the Max objects representing the Live API.

 Live Object Model

 As you can see, different paths can point to the same Live object.
-One of these paths is the canonical path .
+Only one of these paths is the canonical path (see below).

 When communicating with the Live API, no quotes are used in paths.
 List indexes start with 0.

 When navigating through the object model, besides these absolute paths, relative paths can be used.
 These determine a subpath beginning at the current position in the object hierarchy.

 (Absolute) paths to all objects start with one of